Answers to some common questions about dementia, memory, risk factors and treatments.

 - some milk and other dairy foods

-- just a small amount of food that is high in fat and sugar.
+- but limiting food that is high in fat and sugar.

 Oily fish, which contains omega-3 fatty acids, is an important part of a healthy diet.
-Some studies have linked higher omega-3 intake with a lower risk of dementia but current evidence does not support the use of omega-3 supplements to prevent memory and thinking problems.
+Some studies have linked higher omega-3 intake with a lower risk of developing dementia.
+However, current evidence does not support the use of omega-3 supplements to prevent memory and thinking problems.

 The NHS lower-risk guidelines recommend that both men and women drink no more than 14 units of alcohol a week, spread over three or more days.
-Regularly drinking more than this increases your risk of developing dementia.
+Regularly drinking more than this increases your risk of developing dementia by around 17% according to recent studies.

 Very heavy drinking causes alcohol-related brain damage (ARBD), a group of conditions including Wernicke-Korsakoff syndrome and alcoholic dementia.

-Some studies suggest that moderate alcohol consumption is associated with a lower risk of developing dementia but research is inconclusive.
-The UK Chief Medical Officer advises that even drinking within the recommended limits causes a low risk of harm to general health, from diseases including cancer and liver disease.
+The UK Chief Medical Officer advises that even drinking within the recommended limits can cause a low risk of harm to general health, from diseases including cancer, stroke, and liver disease.

 High levels of the amino acid homocysteine have been linked to an increased risk of Alzheimer’s disease.
-The B vitamins folic acid and vitamin B12 are known to reduce homocysteine levels and have been investigated for their potential to protect against memory decline or Alzheimer’s.
+Certain B vitamin deficiencies, such as vitamin B12 and folic acid, can cause high homocysteine levels if left untreated.

-One study showed that high doses of folic acid and vitamin B12 could slow brain shrinkage in people with early memory problems and high homocysteine, but there is currently no definitive evidence that supplements of these vitamins could slow the onset or progression of Alzheimer’s or other causes pf dementia.
+One study showed that high doses of folic acid and vitamin B12 could slow brain shrinkage in people with early memory problems and high homocysteine, but there is currently not enough evidence to suggest that B vitamin supplements will slow the onset or progression of dementia.

 Despite occasional publicity, there is no convincing evidence that everyday exposure to aluminium increases the risk of developing Alzheimer’s disease or other causes of dementia.
 During the 1960s and 1970s, aluminium was suspected as a cause of Alzheimer’s, but since then studies have failed to confirm a direct connection.
-Although it is difficult to research as aluminium is common in our environment, exposure to normal sources of aluminium is not thought to pose any threat.
+The amount of aluminium we are exposed to on a day-to-day basis is so low, our bodies can safely remove this, and it is not thought to pose any threat.

 Questions about keeping active

-Regular physical activity can have many health benefits.
-It can help to lower blood pressure, which is good for heart health, and reduce the risk of stroke.
-It can also help you keep your weight in check, which will reduce your risk of type 2 diabetes and other conditions.
+Regular physical activity has many health benefits.
+It helps to lower and maintain healthy blood pressure, which is good for heart health, and reduces the risk of stroke.
+It also helps you keep your weight in check, which will reduce your risk of type 2 diabetes and other conditions.

-While research is underway to investigate a direct effect of exercise on dementia risk, medical conditions like high blood pressure and diabetes are known risk factors for dementia.
-Therefore staying active may not only help maintain a healthy body, but could have knock-on benefits for brain health too.
+While research is underway to investigate a direct effect of exercise on dementia risk, medical conditions like high blood pressure, obesity and diabetes are known risk factors for dementia.
+Therefore, staying active may not only help maintain a healthy body, but has knock-on benefits for our brain health too.

-Mentally-stimulating activities could include doing crossword puzzles or Sudoku, learning a new skill or taking up a new hobby.
-It’s not clear which, if any, of these things could be most beneficial, but it’s a good idea to do things you enjoy.
+Mentally-stimulating activities may include doing crossword puzzles or Sudoku, learning a new skill, or taking up a new hobby.
+It’s not clear which, of these things could be most beneficial, but it’s a good idea to do things you enjoy to keep your mind active.

 Other medical conditions and dementia